oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 ```

 ## Pry into code
-This is its own discussion but `IEx.pry` is useful for debugging.
+Debugging is entirely worthy of its own discussion but `IEx.pry` should be briefly mentioned here.
 You will need to require `IEx` in a module before you can use `pry/0`.
-Notice in the example below that `require IEx` and `IEx.pry` are both used together. `pry/0` was new to me since I did not have a background in Ruby, and I also thought it was a weird name to use.
-It’s a lot like `debugger;` from JavaScript.
+Notice in the example below that `require IEx` and `IEx.pry` are both used together. `pry/0` was new to me since I did not have a background in Ruby, it’s a lot like `debugger;` from JavaScript except when using `pry` “<span style="font-style:italic">Setting variables or importing modules in IEx does not affect the caller the environment</span>” (from the <a href="https://hexdocs.pm/iex/IEx.html#pry/1">pry docs</a>).

 ```
 defmodule say do